Puerto Morelos: An Idyllic Seaside Village

 You’ll find Puerto Morelos centered between Cancun and Playa del Carmen, along Mexico’s famed Riviera Maya.
 It’s a 30-minute drive south from Cancun or north from Playa del Carmen.
 You must take the exit from the main coastal highway.
 Puerto Morelos has two main sections, separated by about two miles of mangroves.

-As you exit the highway, you will encounter a couple of small strip malls, two super markets, a pizza parlor, and other stores just off the roadway.
+As you exit the highway, you will encounter a couple of small strip malls, two supermarkets, a pizza parlor, and other stores just off the roadway.
 Behind all of that, you will find a rather substantial neighborhood.
 This is the west side of Puerto Morelos and the area where most locals reside, along with a double handful of expats.
 This is the part away from the beach.

 Cross the highway and continue east, through a marshy mangrove area and you will dead-end into the Caribbean Sea and the other half of town.
 This enchanting village-like community comes complete with an old leaning lighthouse.

-This eastern half of the town is filled with charming restaurants, memorable watering holes (many along the beach), along with a few small bed & breakfasts, some low-rise condos, plenty of touristy shops, and even a well-stocked English bookstore.
+This eastern half of the town is filled with charming restaurants, memorable watering holes (many along the beach), a few small bed & breakfasts, some low-rise condos, plenty of touristy shops, and even a well-stocked English bookstore.
 When folks talk about Puerto Morelos, this is the area they are talking about.

 The climate along the Riviera Maya is tropical Caribbean with most days seeing temps in the 80s F, sometimes in the 90s F. Plenty of sun is the norm.
 That said, the east coast of Mexico, along the Riviera Maya, is subject to hurricane threats.

-Retire In Puerto Morelos
+Retire in Puerto Morelos

 Mexico offers an easily obtainable retirement visa, providing for quick, permanent residency for those meeting the simple qualifications.
 Check the criteria as a temporary residency visa is also easily attainable and the differences between permanent residency and temporary residency are noteworthy.